intercontinentalexchange/nyse-bqt-cloudstreaming/nodeJS/README.md

 If you encounter any issues, ensure that:

 - The topic name is correct.
-- Validate - username, password and groupId are correct.
+- Validate that username, password and groupId are correct.
-- The required libraries are not installed.
+- The required libraries are installed.